Kurdistan Justice Group: Policy

 Regarding their position in relation to other political parties, in a January 2003 interview Ali Bapir stated:

 "Our policy is that we enter into fraternity and cooperation with all Islamic groups.
 We seek such fraternal relations with Islamic parties and organizations, Islamist figures, and groups that follow a Salafi tradition or a Sufi or a scientific tradition.
 In the Komala Islami, we believe that the group must be open-minded and seek fraternity with all those who call or act for Islam.
 If we see a mistake, we will try to correct it through dialogue and by creating a fraternal atmosphere."

 The Kurdistan Justice Group and Kurdistan Islamic Movement were among the first to congratulate the Taliban when they took control of Afghanistan.
 MPs of the group said that they are "sending them congratulations and prayers".

 In terms of its relationship with other Kurdish political groups, the KJG has generally maintained a cooperative approach, but has also been involved in some political disputes and rivalries.
 The party has often emphasized the importance of unity among the Kurdish people, and has advocated for dialogue and peaceful resolution of conflicts.

 Anti-LGBTQ rhetoric

-On February 22, 2021, it was announced that a lawsuit was filed against Rasan by an MP of an Islamist political fraction called Kurdistan Justice Group, Omar Gulpi, because the organization advocated for LGBTQ+ rights locally, and according to him, this was a "against the values of the Kurdish culture."
+On February 22, 2021, it was announced that a lawsuit was filed against Rasan by an MP of an Islamist political faction called Kurdistan Justice Group, Omar Gulpi, because the organization advocated for LGBTQ+ rights locally, and according to him, this was a "against the values of the Kurdish culture."
 Kurdistan Justice Group is linked to an anti-LGBTQ+ and conservative organization called Astane.
 The organization works on publishing anti-LGBTQ, SRHR, and gender propaganda.